Medical Policy: 07.03.05

 - 47135 Liver allotransplantation; orthotopic, partial or whole, from cadaver or living donor, any age

-- 47136 Liver allotransplantation; heterotopic, partial or whole, from cadaver or living donor, any age
+- 47399 Unlisted procedure, liver (this code is used to represent liver allotransplantation; heterotopic, partial or whole, from cadaver or living donor, any age)

 - S2053 Transplantation of small intestine and liver allografts